stategate/stategate/README.md

 ```

-## Authentication(optional)
+## Authentication
-Stategate uses a configured remote [JSON web key set](https://auth0.com/docs/tokens/json-web-tokens/json-web-key-sets) to verify inbound JWT's.
+Stategate may be configured to use a configured remote [JSON web key set](https://auth0.com/docs/tokens/json-web-tokens/json-web-key-sets) to verify inbound JWT's.
 Stategate will reject token's not signed by the keys presented by the remote jwks uri.
 Stategate expects JWT's to be sent as Authorization: Bearer $token.
 The JWKS uri is loaded at startup via environmental variables.
 If StateGate auth is disabled, authentication will be skipped.

-## Authorization(optional)
+## Authorization

-Stategate uses an embedded [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) compiler/engine to execute authorization decisions at runtime.
+Stategate may be configured to use an embedded [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) compiler/engine to execute authorization decisions at runtime.
 All policies are loaded via environmental variables at startup.
 If StateGate auth is disabled, policy execution will be skipped.
 Authorization always occurs AFTER authentication(if a jwks uri is configured).

 The input attributes to all rego decisions are: